roytang/blog/content/notes/2017/01/819316596371927041/index.md

   url: https://twitter.com/roytang/statuses/819316596371927041/
 ---

-RT [@realRealDukat](https://twitter.com/realRealDukat/): Dominion has never tried to use leverage over me.
+Dominion has never tried to use leverage over me.
 I HAVE NOTHING TO DO WITH DOMINION - NO DEALS, NO LOANS, NO NOTHING!